meshtastic/meshtastic/docs/software/other/build-instructions.md

 sidebar_label: Building
 ---

 This project uses the simple PlatformIO build system.
 PlatformIO is an extension to Microsoft VSCode.
-Workflows from building from the GUI or from the commandline are listed below.
+Workflows from building from the GUI or from the command line are listed below.

 If you encounter any problems, please post a question in [our forum](https://meshtastic.discourse.group).
 And when you learn a fix, update these instructions for the next person (i.e. edit this file and send in a [pull-request](https://opensource.com/article/19/7/create-pull-request-github) which we will eagerly merge).